 Canada, while not embroiled in the same intensity of conflict, is not immune.
 The partnership in the form of the "supply-and-confidence Agreement" struck between between Prime Minister Justin Trudeau's minority Liberal government and New Democratic Party (NDP) led by Jagmeet Singh in March, 2022, seemed to offer stability, but it was always a tenuous arrangement.
 The tearing apart of that agreement by Singh and the NDP on September 4, 2024, signals unrest, a fracture not only between political parties but between regions and ideologies.
 Pierre Poilievre's Conservative Party of Canada are surging in the polls, but does this mean Canada is any more united or aligned?
 What version of "greatness" does Poilievre and the Conservatives or any other party, for that matter, offer that speaks to all Canadians?

-But we’re not built for that, are we?
-Our political and media ecosystems thrive on division because division is profitable.
+It is no surprise that our political and media ecosystems thrive on division because division is profitable... ironically, division can win elections!
 Compromise is seen as weakness.
 Politicians know that anger gets votes, not nuance.
 And so, the divisions deepen.
 In America, the polarization is stark, but the same currents run through Canadian society.
-Discontent, fear, and anger are universal, and they are wielded by political forces with expert precision.
+Discontent, fear, and anger are universal, and they are wielded by political forces with expert and often nefarious precision.

 Greatness requires not only rowing in the same direction but understanding that no one side will ever get 100% of what they want.
 Until America—and Canada—are willing to agree on the basic rules of the game, we will continue to fracture.
 We will continue to tear apart the fabric of our societies, not just politically, but culturally, socially, and economically.